Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ### Prepare

-For this step you will need the second Polygon account with MATIC Testnet coins on it.
+For this step you will need the second Polygon wallet with MATIC Testnet tokens on it.
 This account will be used to send transactions from Oracle service to the smart contract.
-As it was mentioned above, it is highly recommended to use a new account that will be used by the oracle only, e.g. nonce calculation.
-Doing that will allow to avoid errors with sending transactions.
-This should not be the Super Protocol Testnet account.

 The next actions are nearly identical to the Prepare section from Step 1.